 Look at the port LEDs information when troubleshooting the switch.
-See the "LEDs" section on page 1-9 for a description of the LED colors and their meanings.
+See LEDs, page 6 for a description of the LED colors and their meanings.

 Switch Connections

 Bad or Damaged Cable

 Always examine the cable for marginal damage or failure.
 A cable might be just good enough to connect at the physical layer, but it could corrupt packets as a result of subtle damage to the wiring or connectors.
 You can identify this problem because the port has many packet errors or it constantly flaps (loses and regains link).